FENECON Home 10 assembly and operating instructions

 by one or more battery modules

-The battery tower can be stacked up to 10 battery modules to form a battery tower.
+The battery tower can be expanded to up to 10 battery modules in one battery tower.

 |